Bradley Stoke Town Council

 South Gloucestershire Council (whose main responsibilities include planning, development control, education, libraries, social services, major recreational facilities, environmental health, refuse collection, economic development, highways and strategic planning), consult with the Town Council on planning and development control within Bradley Stoke, and other subjects as the Walking & Cycling Strategy, the Local Transport Plan and the Local Plan for South Gloucestershire.

-View a list of Bradley Stoke Town Council's achievements here:
+View a list of Bradley Stoke Town Council's achievements/major works here:

 *South Gloucestershire was created in 1996 as part of the government's plan for local government reorganisation.
 It was formed from the previous districts of Kingswood and Northavon, and part of the former County of Avon.
 South Gloucestershire is a unitary authority - that is, it provides all the services that in other places are operated by separate district and county councils.